edwardsaunders7/BionicReaderChromeExtension/README.md

 ## Support and Contribution

-If you encounter any issues or would like to suggest improvements, please [open an issue](https://github.com/edwardsaunders7/bionic-reading-extension/issues) on GitHub.
+If you encounter any issues or would like to suggest improvements, please [open an issue](https://github.com/edwardsaunders7/BionicReaderChromeExtension/issues) on GitHub.
 Contributions are welcome, and you can submit a pull request with your changes.

----

-Replace `your-github-username` with your actual GitHub username in the "open an issue" link.
-This sample README.md file provides instructions for users to manually install and use your Bionic Reading extension.
-You can further customize this template to include more details, such as features, screenshots, or any additional information you'd like to provide.